-Green cleaning services and products have been plagued with a rise in misleading labeling, branding, and marketing, commonly referred to as ‘greenwashing.’
+Green cleaning services and products have been plagued by a rise in misleading labeling, branding, and marketing, commonly referred to as 'greenwashing.'

 Green Cleaning Services and the Issue of Greenwashing

 Disinformation disseminated by an organization so as to present an environmentally responsible public image.

 While intentionally deceiving the public about your organization's environmental protection policies is unethical, and inadvisable in today's market, knowingly providing false labeling and branding to products that contain dangerous toxins that can have severe long-term health implications should be criminal--but it turns out, it is not.

 In 1960, the U.S. government passed the Federal Hazardous Substances Labeling Act, freeing companies from disclosing dangerous ingredients in household products unless harmful side effects appear immediately after improper use.

 The issue has extended into many modern health and wellness related markets, as even 'organic' food producers are being brought to task for the misleading labeling and content of their products.

 Fortunately, several organizations have stepped up to identify and promote safe, or safer, cleaning products for use in the home, health care, child care, education, commercial, and industrial environments.

 Greenwashing and the inevitable resulting damage is terrible for everyone.